joellord/mern-k8s/docs/docs/introducing-atlas-operator/5-configure-backend.md

 ## Update the backend deployment

-Now that you can find your connection string from with Kubernetes, you can use that as part of your deployment to specify the connection string to your backend.
+Now that you can find your connection string from within Kubernetes, you can use that as part of your deployment to specify the connection string to your backend.

 In your `/back/deployment.yaml` file, change the `env` section of the containers template to the following.